 Twenty miles from each other, it’s easy to experience both on this unusual Getaway.
 Climb into Air Force Two, learn about the country’s first “murder-by-mail,” sleep comfy in mansions owned by former Delaware Governors, and, of course, eat well, on this Southern DE escape.

 Milford and Dover are two of Delaware’s Quaint Villages, and the Getaway Mavens have not lost sight of the rest of those towns.
-You’ll find much more to do in “the heart of Delaware” on THIS POST, with a roster of things to do in Smyrna, Bowers Beach, and Harrington.
+You’ll find much more to do in “the heart of Delaware” on THIS POST, with a bunch of things to do in Smyrna, Bowers Beach, and Harrington.

 Things to Do in Dover and Milford DE